daniel-ohayon/imperial-networks/README.md

 We use dotted arrows to represent laws that had the same intent or similar wording, and solid arrows for laws that had the exact same text.

 ## OFFICIALS
-`viz/officials.html` shows travels of French officials.
+`viz/officials.html` shows travels of French officials and other individuals.
 It is based on online archive records, extracted in `scripts/parse-officials/travel.ipynb`.

-For this visualization, there is no animation available because we do not have a travel date available for each employee.

-Because this visualization has many edges, there is a "simplified edges" mode where we only have one edge per pair of colonies, and the size of the edge is proportional to the number of officials who made the journey.

 The website of the French national overseas archive (http://anom.archivesnationales.culture.gouv.fr/) lists the information for over 19,000 Marine employees.